Small Group 4-Day Northern Lights Winter Vacation Package with Golden Circle & South Coast

 Day 3

-Day 3 - The Wild South Coast
+Day 3 – Reykjavik

 On day three of your winter vacation package, you'll discover some of the spectacular nature of Iceland, from high mountains to low beaches, white glaciers, and black cliffs.
 A minibus will take you from the capital city to explore the South Coast region.

-Seljalandsfoss waterfall towers over the area at around 197 feet (60 meters).
+Seljalandsfoss Waterfall towers over the area at around 197 feet (60 meters).
 Besides its height, the waterfall boasts a small cave where you can admire its icy cascade from behind.

-Not far from here is Skogafoss waterfall, which boasts the same height as the Seljalandsoss waterfall but with a broader flow of approximately 82 feet (25 meters).
+Not far from here is Skogafoss Waterfall, which boasts the same height as the Seljalandsoss Waterfall but with a broader flow of approximately 82 feet (25 meters).
+If you visit in sunny weather, you'll get a fascinating view of rainbows shooting above the waterfall's cascade.

+If you want a thrilling exploration atop a frozen wonderland, you choose the South Coast tour that includes a glacier hiking tour on Solheimajokull.
 Solheimajokull glacier is an outlet glacier of Myrdalsjokull glacier, known for its ice sheets, snowy plains, and rugged terrain with crevasses and ridges.

 An experienced guide leads the glacier hike to ensure your safety and enjoyment.
 Your guide will safely navigate you on the icy terrain while sharing the history and folklore of the Icelandic glaciers.